PrismLibrary/Prism/Documentation/WPF/20-ManagingDependenciesBetweenComponents.md

 ## Core Scenarios

+Containers are used for two primary purposes, namely registering and resolving.

 ### Registering
 Before you can inject dependencies into an object, the types of the dependencies need to be registered with the container.
 Registering a type typically involves passing the container an interface and a concrete type that implements that interface.
 There are primarily two means for registering types and objects: through code or through configuration.
 The specific means vary from container to container.